mohammedanas089/PowerSet_Bruteforce_Backtrack/README.txt

 This is a Minor Assignment to Find the Powerset of given list of set by either Bruteforce or Backtracking

 To Execute:
-    First activate the virtual environment or install required pip dependencies then run the program using :
+    Install required pip dependencies by reffering the Requirements file then run the program using either of them: streamlit run main_kk.py (Static)
-        streamlit run main_kk.py : To run Kishore's Implementation streamlit run main.py : To run Anas's Implementation
+        streamlit run main.py (Graphical)